mcd500/teep-device/docs/building_with_docker.md

     - For building and manipulating TEEP-Device

 * Terminal of editing TEEP-Device
-    - For editing source codes of TEEP-Device by watching above two terminals.
+    - For editing source codes of TEEP-Device by watching the above two terminals.

+The terminals may be a local fast computer or login with ssh to a remote build machine with each terminal.
+In any case, the speed of the build machine affects the efficiency of the development.

 ### Building TEEP-Device for Keystone with Docker